cengizonkal/yokas-rest-client/README.md

 # YOKAS REST Client

-This is a simple REST client for the YOKAS project.
-It is written in Python and uses the requests library to make HTTP requests.
+This is a PHP client for the YOKAS REST API.

 ## Requirements